|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 The cost breakdown between cell vs. WxWorx is not all that different either, unless you buy a brand-new WxWorx receiver.
 There are plenty of used ones to be had for around $500.
 For a good cell connection, you'll spend the same amount on an aircard and a good amp/antenna rig (granted, free aircards can be had if you sign a lengthy contract with a provider).
 You can also tether your phone for data, but you can't make calls with it at the same time.
 The monthly fee for WxWorx data is about the same as a cell data plan - and without a contract.
 You can even drop down to a $30/month radar-only plan for the winter if you want.
 WxWorx also gives real-time lightning strike data, a very helpful product that you can't get online without paying extra.

-RIGHT: Nearly every observer who had cellular data this day got burned - June 12, 2005 in Kent County, Texas.
-Cell data was nil in this part of Texas, and so storm observers using aircards/tethered phones didn't see the monster supercell exploding to their south (shown here on my WxWorx display).
+RIGHT: Nearly every storm photographer who had cellular data this day got burned - June 12, 2005 in Kent County, Texas.
+Cell data was nil in this part of Texas, and so storm photographers using aircards/tethered phones didn't see the monster supercell exploding to their south (shown here on my WxWorx display).
 Those of us with WxWorx did - Including me - and saw 7 tornadoes!

-Just read a few of the recent reports from this season where storm observers have either missed a new storm going up, or ended up in a hail core because they found themselves in a cell data hole at the wrong time.
-WxWorx doesn't give you the internet, but it gives you everything you need to know on an expedition day, and is always there when you need it.
+Just read a few of the recent reports from this season where storm photographers have either missed a new storm going up, or ended up in a hail core because they found themselves in a cell data hole at the wrong time.
+WxWorx doesn't give you the internet, but it gives you everything you need to know on an storm photography day, and is always there when you need it.

 Cellular internet reliability has been improving in recent years, and there may come a day when coverage truly gets to the 100% mark.
 When that happens, the need for satellite-based data will fade.
 But for now, if I had to choose between cell or WxWorx, WxWorx would still win hands down.
 It's the only way to ensure you have data when you need it, every time.